shorebirdtech/updater/patch/README.md

 # patch command line tool

-This is the tool used by the `shorebird` command line to compute the patch file for uploading to the server.
+This is the tool used by the `shorebird` command line to package up a patch file for uploading to Shorebird's servers.

-This currently uses the rust `bidiff` crate to compute the patch file. and could just use the `bic` command line tool included in that crate.
-However we're explicitly writing our own command line to allow us to change the underlying compression without affecting the `shorebird` command line callers.

 ## Usage

     patch <old> <new> <patch>

+## Context, design and future thoughts.

+Originally this was written on top of the `bsdiff` and `bspatch` tools, but really no longer needs to be.
+For expediency we used the `comde` crate to have a generic api across multiple compression algorithms.
+However, we've since decided to use the `zstd` crate for compression and decompression and could remove our `comde` and `bsdiff` dependencies eventually.

+Because `bsdiff` does not check what it's patching, it's possible to apply a patch to the wrong file.
+To avoid this we currently have a separate hash which we save in Shorebird's database and then `library` validates that the patched file matches what we expected after inflation.
+This is the wrong design and we intend to move to a system whereby `patch` is responsible for including its own hash in the patch file and validating during application.

+In that world we might end up with two hashes.
+One who's purpose is to validate the patch file itself and another to validate the resulting inflated file or the original file (both are equivalent).
+Both of these hashes could be stored inside the patch container (.vmcode) and validated by the `library` code.

+We should also probably rename `patch` to `packager` or similar since it should do more than just bsdiff.
+Also some of the apply/inflate code in library might want to move into this directory to be more of the same place.

 ## Generating test expectations

-The string_patch target can be used to generate test expectations for testing the updater.
+The `string_patch` target can be used to generate test expectations for testing the updater.
 It takes two strings as arguments and prints the necessary variables you will need in your test to stdout.